Late time attractors of some varying Chaplygin gas cosmological models: Interacting models and autonomous system

 and

-where $\prime$ it is the derivative with respect to $N$, dot it is the derivative with respect to cosmic time, $Q$ it is interaction term.
-Explicit forms of Eq.~(\ref{eq:xPrime}) and Eq.~(\ref{eq:yPrime}) are obtained when the form of $Q$ is known.
-To have physically reasonable solutions we should have the following constraints $0 \leq x \leq 1$ and $0 \leq z \leq 1$.
-Therefore, we need to find the range of the model parameters such, that to have a physically reasonable stable critical points i.e. $0 \leq x_{c} \leq 1$ and $0 \leq z_{c} \leq 1$.
-From the other hand a stable critical point it is an attractor, which we are looking for.
-At the same time we should remember that $x$ and $z$ according to Eq.~(\ref{eq:Fridmmanvlambda}), Eq.~(\ref{eq:x}) and Eq.~(\ref{eq:z}) should satisfy to the following constraint
+where $\prime$ is the derivative with respect to $N$, dot is the derivative with respect to cosmic time, $Q$ is interaction term.
+Explicit forms of Equations (\ref{eq:xPrime}) and (\ref{eq:yPrime}) are obtained when the form of $Q$ is given.
+It is easy to see, that physically reasonable solutions should satisfy $0 \leq x \leq 1$~($0 \leq x_{de} \leq 1$) and $0 \leq z \leq 1$~($0 \leq z_{de} \leq 1$) constraints.
+On the other hand, a stable critical point will be an attractor, which we are looking for.
+At the same time we should remember that $x$ and $z$ according to Equations (\ref{eq:Fridmmanvlambda}), (\ref{eq:x}) and (\ref{eq:z}) should satisfy to the following constraint